ramesh-jambulingam/azure-dbt-snowflake/README.md

 terraform apply
 ```
 #### 3.2 (OPTION 2 - Automate Creation of Storage Account and Container)
-To automate creation of Storage Account and Container execute terraform init and terraform apply successfully once without backend references (backend.tf file in both baseline and infra folders and also "terraform_remote_state" resource in infra folder.
-Execute first in baseline folder and then in infra folder after set up key pair as mentioned in next section 3.3)
+To automate creation of Storage Account and Container execute *terraform init* and *terraform apply* successfully once without backend references (backend.tf file in both baseline and infra folders and also *terraform_remote_state* resource in *infra* folder.
+Execute first in *baseline* folder and then in *infra* folder after set up key pair as mentioned in next section 3.3)

 Terraform initialized by executing below command:
 ```sh